 "To be honest, to be kind - to earn a little, to spend a little less - to make upon the whole a family happier for his presence - to renounce when that shall be necessary, and not be embittered - to keep a few friends but these without capitulation - above all on the same grim condition to keep friends with himself - here is a task for all that a man has of fortitude and delicacy."

-During his time in San Francisco between December 1879 and March 1890, Stevenson lived near what is today Portsmouth Plaza at 608 Bush Street.
-His time in San Francisco was not particularly fruitful, or pleasant, as he arrived from Monterey California following his partial recovery from a critical illness, only to find that he would be forced to live on less than $0.40 a day as he struggled to begin his writing career.
+During his time in San Francisco, between December 1879 and March 1890, Stevenson lived near what is today Portsmouth Plaza at 608 Bush Street.
+His time in San Francisco was not particularly fruitful or pleasant.
+Upon his arrival from Monterey, California, following his partial recovery from a critical illness, he discovered he would now have to live on less than $0.40 a day as he struggled to begin his writing career.
 Subsequently, he once again became critically ill and was eventually nursed back to health by his soon-to-be wife, Fanny Van de Grift.
-Upon his recovery, the two soon married and departed to Napa.2
+Upon his recovery, the two soon married and departed to Napa.

 Today, the monument is a popular site for literary tourists.

 San Francisco Points of Interest: To Remember Robert Louis Stevenson.
 NoeHill in San Francisco. .
 Accessed October 01, 2018.